How to Write a Navy Eval

 dedicated to mission accomplishment.
 Intelligent, charismatic team player with natural ability.

-Note that these introduction statements are not neccessarily the best examples.
-They are listed to demonstrate the format of the two-line Introduction.
+Note that the above introduction statements are not neccessarily the best examples.
+They are shown to demonstrate the format of the two-line Introduction.

 Click here for examples of E-5 Eval introductions